mozilla/socorro-docs/docs/upgrade.rst

 Collector
 ---------

-The [[SocorroCollector]] can now use either the local file system as its primary storage or submit directly to hbase.
+The :ref:`collector-chapter` can now use either the local file system as its primary storage or submit directly to hbase.
 There are also mod-python and mod-wsgi based collector versions.